WHERE IS ORANGE COAST UU CHURCH LOCATED?

-- Children 5 and under can be cared for in the the Nursery by our wonderful paid staff, who are screened and CPR trained.
+When we are back to meeting in person, children 5 and under can be cared for in the Nursery by our wonderful paid staff, who are screened and CPR trained.
 The nursery is open from 10:00-12:30.
 Please note that all children and adults who enter the nursery must be up to date on their vaccinations.

 Who attends Orange Coast UU Church?

 Members may have been raised in other religious traditions, but each person brings his or her own spiritual and life experiences.
 Some have children, others do not.
 Our members are single and married, gay and straight, of various ethnicities, abilities and backgrounds.
 While located in Costa Mesa, we are a congregation whose members also come from surrounding communities throughout Orange County.
 Orange Coast UU Church is handicap accessible.